 The Big Sioux River Watershed Project is a multiyear TMDL implementation strategy that will be completed in multiple segments.
 The project will restore and/or maintain the water quality of the Big Sioux River and its tributaries to meet the designated beneficial uses.
 The Lower Big Sioux River, Central Big Sioux River and the North-Central Big Sioux River/Oakwood Lakes Watershed Assessments identified various segments of the Big Sioux River and certain tributaries between Estelline, South Dakota and Sioux City, Iowa as failing to meet designated uses due to impairments from TSS, dissolved oxygen and/or bacteria.
-The current project (Segment 4) is focused on further reducing loadings from soil erosion, animal feeding operations, damaged riparian areas, and expanding ongoing project activities.
-It also extends water quality monitoring through 2025.
+This project (Segment 5) is focused on further reducing loadings from soil erosion, animal feeding operations, damaged riparian areas, and expanding ongoing project activities.
+It also extends water quality monitoring through 2030.

-319 (FY20) Funds Requested: \$ 900,000
+319 (FY20) Funds Requested: \$ 1,031,750

-319 (FY23) Funds Requested: \$ 830,000
+319 Future Funds Requested: \$ 620,800

-USDA: \$ 588,000
+USDA: \$ 561,000

-RCPP: \$ 2,597,403
+RCPP: \$ 1,500,000

-Local Match: \$ 3,495,775
+Local Match: \$ 1,670,950

-SRF-NPS Match: \$ 4,569,500
+SRF-NPS Match: \$ 6,268,675

-Total Project Cost: \$ 12,980,678
+Total Project Cost: \$11,653,175